nocibambi/CV/Andras_Novoszath_CV_BDE.md

 ### Junior Consultant & Technical Writer | Dorsum | Budapest, Hungary | January 2016 -- May 2018

-- Created documentation for a **B2B wealth management SaaS**.
-Ensured clarity and usability for both technical and non-technical stakeholders.
+- Supported the development of a **B2B wealth management SaaS** with **regulation analysis, documentation, business proposals, and marketing content**.
-- Developed B2B **business proposals** highlighting platform capabilities.
-Wrote content marketing **white papers** supporting client engagement.

 ## Education